phillystafford/hs-challenge/README.md

 ### **When is the assessment due?**

-Please submit your exercise within seven (7) days of receiving it.
+Please submit your exercise within four (4) days of receiving it.
+If you need extra time please reach out to your recruiting specialist.

 ### **Which browsers should I support?**